I’m just a girl, standing in front of a boy, asking him to love her.

-“I’M just a girl, standing in front of a boy, asking him to love her.”
 Know the quote?
-Yep, it’s only from THE hottest chick flick of the 90′s – Notting Hill, which is where my next London’s Top 100 adventure took me.
-Located in the trendy suburb of Notting Hill (and of course, featured in the movie) is #67 on my list, Portobello Road, and the Portobello Road Markets.
+Yep, it’s only from the hottest chick-flick of the 90s – Notting Hill.
+Located in the trendy suburb of Notting Hill and, of course, featured in the movie is the world famous Portobello Road Market.

-My friends from home, Dan and Katie, had just arrived in London so they joined me on my latest ‘100 things to do and see in London’ adventure.
-We set off bright and early and got off at Notting Hill Gate tube station to make our way down to the famous markets.
-With signposts to guide the way as soon as you get off the tube (although it’s not as if we could miss the hordes of other tourists making their way down too), it was an easy 10 minute walk to Portobello Road.
+A couple of friends had just arrived in London from Australia so they joined me as we set off bright and early, emerging from Notting Hill Gate Tube station to make our way down to the street.
+With signposts to guide the way as soon as you get off the Tube (although it’s not as if we could miss the hordes of other tourists making their way down too), it was an easy 10 minute walk to Portobello Road.
 One of the best parts about this walk is you get to check out all the swanky houses and if you’re paying attention you can spot a Banksy piece as well as George Orwell’s old house.

-After eating our yummy cupcakes we kept wandering down the road, poking our heads into stalls or shops along the way before reaching ‘The Travel Book Shop’ or what was the outside of the shop when that fave movie, Notting Hill, was produced.
-It is now just a shoe store but we still stopped to get the mandatory photo out the front!
+After eating our yummy cupcakes we kept wandering down the road, poking our heads into stalls or shops along the way before reaching ‘The Travel Book Shop’, or what was the outside of the shop when that fave movie, Notting Hill, was produced.
+It’s no longer a book store but we still stopped to get the mandatory photo as so many fans still do.

 We continued along the road weaving our way out of the antiques area and into the fresh food stalls that provided not only some of London’s best produce but the perfect excuse to grab some lunch.